 How to Use Your Account

-Review what the IRS considers to be qualified higher education expenses (QHEE) to avoid taxes and penalties.
+Review what the IRS considers to be qualified education expenses to avoid taxes and penalties.

 To make sure your beneficiary and/or the eligible institution receive the money on time:

-Withdrawals taken from your 529 account must match up with the payment year of QHEE for the exclusion to be allowed.
-If your payment is made in the current year for QHEE due in the first three months of the following year, generally the exclusion is allowed.
+Withdrawals taken from your 529 account must match up with the payment year of qualified expenses for the exclusion to be allowed.
+If your payment is made in the current year for qualified expenses due in the first three months of the following year, generally the exclusion is allowed.
 If you have any questions, talk to your accountant or tax professional or refer to the IRS Publication 970 (PDF).